streamsoftdev/audiomods/README.md

 Write the input data to a WAV file.

+## Wave Generator

+Generate a sinusoidal wave.

+## Whitenoise Generator

+Generate white noise.

+## Delay

+Introduce a delay to the signal.

 ## MIDI Support

 Not a module itself, but provides support functionality for using one-shot sound samples in a MIDI module, as well as other music related definitions.